 We will be able to protect our proprietary rights from unauthorized use by third parties only to the extent that our proprietary technologies are covered by valid and enforceable patents or are effectively maintained as trade secrets.
 In this regard, we have applied, and we intend to continue applying, for patents covering such aspects of our technologies as it deems appropriate.
 However, we expect that potential patent coverage we may obtain will not be sufficient to prevent substantial competition.
 In this regard, we believe it is probable that others will independently develop similar or alternative technologies or design around those technologies for which we may obtain patent protection.
 In addition, any patent applications we file may be challenged and may not result in issued patents or may be invalidated or narrowed in scope after they are issued.
 Questions as to inventorship or ownership may also arise.
-Any finding that our patents or applications are unenforceable could harm our ability to prevent others from practicing the related technologies, which may not be available on favorable terms, if at all.
+Any finding that our patents or applications are unenforceable could harm our ability to prevent others from practicing the related technology, and a finding that others have inventorship or ownership rights to our patents and applications could require us to obtain certain rights to practice related technologies, which may not be available on favorable terms, if at all.
 If we initiate lawsuits to protect or enforce our patents, or litigate against third-party claims, which would be expensive, and we lose, we may lose some of our intellectual property rights.
 Furthermore, these lawsuits may divert the attention of our management and technical personnel.